Stagpuppy/Stagpuppy.github.io/primespace/README.md

 This landing page template is a proprietary website template developed and maintained for selected clients.

-The template is designed to be flexible and universal, suitable for: corporate profiles, UMKM, startups, and personal branding websites.
+The template is designed as a universal landing page solution that can be customized for multiple client projects, including corporate websites, UMKM, startups, and personal branding.

 ---

-## 📌 Purpose
+## 🎯 Purpose

-This template is provided exclusively to clients who have selected this design as part of their website project.
+This template is provided exclusively to clients as part of website development services.

-It is intended for direct production use and long-term maintenance.
+Each client receives an implementation of the template customized to their brand, content, and business needs.

 ---

-## ✨ Key Characteristics
+## ✨ Key Features

+- Modern and clean visual design
-- Clean & modern layout
+- Fully responsive layout
-- Responsive across all devices
 - SEO-friendly semantic HTML structure
-- Optimized performance (lightweight HTML & CSS)
+- Lightweight and high-performance code
-- WebP image support
+- WebP image-ready
-- Accessibility-aware design (WCAG compliant considerations)
+- Accessibility-aware (WCAG-oriented)
-- Easy to maintain and extend
+- Easy to customize content and assets

 ---

-## 🛠 Usage
+## 🛠 Usage Guidelines

-- Content and images may be customized for the client’s brand
+- Clients may customize text, images, colors, and branding
-- Structure and core styling should remain consistent
+- Structural layout and core styling remain proprietary
+- Intended for use in a single website per client
-- This template is intended for deployment as a static website or integrated into a backend framework if required
+- May be deployed as a static site or integrated with a backend

 ---

-## 🔒 Confidentiality
+## 🔒 Confidentiality & Ownership

-This template is not a public asset.
+This template remains the intellectual property of the author.

+Clients receive usage rights, not ownership of the template.

-Source files and design structure should not be shared, published, or redistributed outside the scope of the agreed project.
+Source files, structure, and design may not be redistributed, resold, or published publicly.

 ---